aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/03-IAM-and-S3/iam-and-s3.md

 - You are consulting to a mid-sized company with a predominantly Mac & Linux desktop environment.
 In passing they comment that they have over 30TB of unstructured Word and spreadsheet documents of which 85% of these documents don't get accessed again after about 35 days.
 They wish that they could find a quick and easy solution to have tiered storage to store these documents in a more cost-effective manner without impacting staff access.
 What options can you offer them?
 (Choose 2)
   - Migrate documents to File Gateway presented as NFS and make use of life-cycle using Infrequent Access storage.
   - Migrate documents to EFS storage and make use of life-cycle using Infrequent Access storage.
+- Trying to use S3 without File Gateway in front would be a major impact to the user environment.
+Using File Gateway is the recommended way to use S3 with shared document pools.
+Life-cycle management and Infrequent Access storage is available for both S3 and EFS.
+A restriction however is that 'Using Amazon EFS with Microsoft Windows is not supported'.
+File Gateway does not support iSCSI in the client side